Linton, West Yorkshire: History

-Little is known of the early history of the village, but archaeologists have dated more than 8000 local flints to between 10,000 and 2000 BC, and crop marks round the village point to ditched enclosures and field systems in the Iron Age and Roman period (800 BC – 410 AD).
-Roman artifacts have been found and in 1936 a Roman burial site was identified to the north of the village.
+Little is known of the early history of the village, but archaeologists have dated more than 8,000 local flints to between 10,000 and 2000 BC, and crop marks round the village point to ditched enclosures and field systems in the Iron Age and Roman period (800 BC – 410 AD).
+Roman artefacts have been found and in 1936 a Roman burial site was identified to the north of the village.
 The village is mentioned in the Domesday Book, where it is given a higher value than Wetherby.
 The Anglo-Saxon place name means "flax farm".
 There was a now-vanished medieval chapel in the village, possibly founded by the Percy family, once the landowners.